Codefiring/.vim/README.md

 If everything goes right when you open vim, it will automatically start installing.

-Otherwise, open vim using command `:PlugInstall` to finish initialize your vim config.
+Otherwise, open vim using command `:PlugInstall` to finish initializing your vim config.